Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 The city is also famous for its agriculture, producing grains, fruits, and dates.

-This winter, plan a trip to any one of these places and experience the wonders and options a Saudi coldest winter place has on the offer.
+This winter, plan a trip to any one of these places and experience the wonders and options a Saudi coldest winter place has on offer.